Hoverbear/rust-education-paper/paper.md

 Rust's type system and region based memory, based off the ideas of Cyclone (@region-cyclone), are particularly well suited to static analysis.
 Indeed, `rustc` itself performs a tremendous amount of static analysis without the help of external tools.
 The type system carries all the information necessary for the compiler to understand all possible control flows of the program, all possible (recoverable) errors which arise, and the lifetimes of each region of memory.

 Of particular interest is `rustc`'s "Borrow Checker" which analyzes and understands the pointer system (detailed above) and is able to verify data safety, even across multiple threads.
-The borrow checker is an area of active research (CITEME) and has thus far proven itself sound.
+The borrow checker is an area of active research (@patina) and has thus far proven itself sound.

 As a result of the static analysis done by `rustc` it is able to infer information about (but not limited to):